 We aim to increase the availability of therapists specially trained to treat this condition.
-The Fund provides sponsored places on training programmes run at The Royal Marsden School of Cancer Nursing and Rehabilitation in London.
+The Fund provides sponsored places on training programmes run at The Royal Marsden School in London.
 The programme prepares nurses to manage and treat individuals with Lymphoedema, which can include learning the specific skills of lymphatic drainage massage.
 The fund also provides books and more funded the development of The Royal Marsden School of Cancer Nursing and Rehabilitation’s online learning module on Lymphoedema which is accessible to a wider number of nurses.

 Who runs the Fund?

 Our original committee consisted of Jenny Tripp Black (Chairperson), Emma Maziak, Pat Wohlrab, Samantha Sage and Penny Graves.
 Due to family and work commitments, Samantha and Penny were sadly not able to continue, but their contribution in the setting up of the Fund was significant.
 Emma stood down in 2017, with Jackie Wileman joining the Committee after having visited the garden at Hampton Court in 2016.
 Jessica Phillimore joined the Committee at the beginning of 2018 after working closely at The Royal Marsden Cancer Charity.
 Jenny and Pat remain fully involved.